2001: A SPACE ODYSSEY

 Stanley Kubricks other genre films are: the nuclear war black comedy Dr Strangelove; or How I Learned to Stop Worrying and Love the Bomb (1964); A Clockwork Orange (1971) about near future violence and brainwashing; the Stephen King haunted hotel adaptation The Shining (1980); and Steven Spielbergs A.I.
 (2001), adapted from a long-time Kubrick project following Kubricks death in 1999.
 Stanley Kubrick: A Life in Pictures (2001) is a fascinating documentary about Kubrick and his body of work.

 In the 1980s, where science-fiction became for the first time a mainstream publishing phenomenon, Arthur C. Clarke joined a number of other veteran science-fiction writers including Isaac Asimov, Robert Heinlein, Larry Niven and Harry Harrison in churning out commercially-driven sequels to his previous books.
 Amid this, Clarke produced three banal 2001 sequels 2010: Odyssey Two (1982), 2061: Odyssey Three (1988) and 3001: The Final Odyssey (1997).
 The first of these was filmed as 2010 (1984) by Peter Hyams and, although critically condemned for the impertinence of trying to be a sequel to 2001, is a fine film in its own right.
-Numerous Arthur C. Clarke projects have been considered for filming over the years Dolphin Island, A Fall of Moondust, with Childhoods End and Rendezvous with Rama (particularly the possibility of an adaptation from David Fincher) being the most persistent but the only other Clarke adaptation to have made it to the screen has been the passable tv movie Trapped in Space (1994).
+Numerous Arthur C. Clarke projects have been considered for filming over the years Dolphin Island, A Fall of Moondust, with Childhoods End and Rendezvous with Rama (particularly the possibility of an adaptation from David Fincher) being the most persistent but the only other Clarke adaptations to have made it to the screen has been the passable tv movie Trapped in Space (1994) and the upcoming mini-series adaptation of Childhoods End (2015).
 After 2001: A Space Odyssey, Arthur C. Clarkes popularity was such that he was made into the CBS co-host of the Apollo 11, 12 and 15 missions and of the tv series Arthur C. Clarkes Mysterious World (1980-2) dealing with the unexplained.

 2001: A Space Odyssey is parodied in Schlock (1973), The Big Bus (1976), Simon (1980), The Creature Wasnt Nice (1981), Airplane II: The Sequel/Flying High II: The Sequel (1982), Cannibal Women in the Avocado Jungle of Death (1989), National Lampoons Men in White (1998), 2001: A Space Travesty (2001), Charlie and the Chocolate Factory (2005), Be Kind Rewind (2008), Wall-E (2008) and Planet 51 (2009).